q-m/mlc-eval/README.md

 to just list the words extracted from the training source data.
 This is likely to be different for other classification problems.

-The `id` is there to link to the source data (to be implemented), so that you can see where feature extraction may need to be improved.
+The `id` is there to link to the source data, so that you can see where feature extraction may need to be improved.
+The placeholder `:id` in the `itemUrlTemplate` query parameter will be substituted by this number for each item in the _Categories_ view.

 # Roadmap

 - include example data
 - allow loading of remote urls
 - allow browsing and loading of local files
-- link features using url template
 - add more metrics, also for each class

 # [License](LICENSE.md)